jamesrharwood/thesis/chapters/redesign/methods.md

 #### Methods

-For every idea generated in chapter #TODO, I labelled which barriers (from chapters #TODO) it was addressing, which behavioural drivers it was targeting, and which intervention functions it was employing to do so.  this list was data driven, in that it was based upon the ideas and barriers generated from previous research.
-To give more structure and context to this list, I grouped ideas according to the sub-behaviours they targeted: 1) engaging with guidance and 2) applying it.
+For every idea generated from the workshops and focus groups, I labelled which barriers it was addressing, which behavioural drivers it was targeting, and which intervention functions it was employing to do so.
+This list was data driven, in that it was based upon the ideas and barriers generated from previous research (see chapters {{< var chapters.synthesis >}}, {{< var chapters.review >}}, {{< var chapters.web-audit >}}, {{< var chapters.journal-audit >}}, {{< var chapters.workshops >}} and {{< var chapters.focus-groups >}}).
+To give structure and context to this list, I grouped ideas according to the sub-behaviours they targeted: 1) engaging with guidance and 2) applying it (see section on identifying the target behaviour in chapter {{< var chapter.workshops >}}).

 Once all ideas were coded, I selected ideas to implement by considering a) whether they could be incorporated into a web-based intervention, b) the priority of the intervention function (determined in objective 2), and c) whether I could feasibly deliver the idea within the time constraints of my DPhil.

 #### Results

-See table #TODO for all {{ < var counts.ideas >}} ideas, labelled with the barriers they address, the drivers they target, the intervention functions they use, and whether I could implement them.
+See table @tbl-int-plan for all {{< var counts.ideas >}} ideas, labelled with the barriers they address, the drivers they target, the intervention functions they use, and whether I could implement them.

 ### Objective 4: Building the intervention